 Preparing your pets

-Before bringing home your first foster animal, make sure your animals are up to date with their vaccinations.
-Talk to your veterinarian about fostering and follow their recommendations about any precautions you need to take.
-The veterinarian may suggest additional vaccinations/immunizations to protect your animal.
-In most cases, you are responsible for any treatments and costs related to your own animals.
+Before bringing home your first foster pet, make sure that any of your current pets are up to date with their vaccinations.
+Talk to your veterinarian about fostering and follow their recommendations about any precautions you should take.
+Your veterinarian may suggest additional vaccinations/immunizations to help best protect your current family member.
+As with any regular veterinary care, you will most likely be responsible for any treatments and costs related to your own pets.

 Preparing your home

 Once you have chosen an area where you will care for your foster guests, you should “pet-proof” the area.
-Pay attention to any small or dangerous objects, such as pins, needles, paper clips, nails, staples, thread, string, rubber bands, caustic/toxic chemicals, moth balls, plants and any other items that are potentially dangerous.
-Animals are also attracted to electrical cords, TV cords, telephone cords and curtains.
+Pay attention to any small or potentially harmful objects, such as pins, needles, paper clips, nails, staples, thread, string, rubber bands, caustic/toxic chemicals, moth balls, plants and any other items that are potentially dangerous.
+Some animals may also be attracted to electrical cords.
 These items should all be blocked so they can’t get at them.
-A good rule of thumb is “if you don’t want to lose it, put it away.”
 Also, to ensure nothing is missed, get down at an animal’s eye-level.
 Look closely for any small holes or dangerous items that may have been missed at your first pass of pet-proofing

 Precautions to take by room: Kitchens/Bathrooms/Utility Rooms